takuya-takeuchi/Demo/Xamarin/22_EnumerateMedia/README.md

-# TabPage Demo
+# Enumerate Media Files

 ## Abstracts

-* How to use TabPage for Xamarin
+* How to enumerate media files (photo and movie)

 ## Requirements